hantsy/spring6-sandbox/docs/boot-http-service.md

 </project>
 ```

-#### Implementing PostApi in the Server Module
+#### Implementing `PostApi`

-We implement the `PostApi` interface from the shared module and declare it as a Spring-managed `@RestController`.
-The routing annotations in the interface are automatically recognized, eliminating the need for explicit path matching rules.
+We implement the `PostApi` interface from the shared module and declare it as a Spring `@RestController`.
+The routing annotations in the interface are automatically recognized, eliminating the need for explicit path mapping rules.

 ```java
 @RestController